 - 3 cups cold water

-- 3/4 cup organic elderberries
+- 3⁄4 cup organic elderberries

-- 1/4 cup organic schisandra berries
+- 1⁄4 cup organic schisandra berries

-- 1/4 cup organic eleuthero root
+- 1⁄4 cup organic eleuthero root

-- 1/4 cup organic echinacea root
+- 1⁄4 cup organic echinacea root

 - 1 organic cinnamon stick

-- 3/4 to 1 cup raw local honey
+- 3⁄4 to 1 cup raw local honey

-- 1.5 oz. brandy (optional)
+- 1.5 ounces brandy (optional)

+- 1 tsp fresh grated ginger root (optional)

 Combine herbs with cold water in a pot and bring to a boil.
 Reduce heat and allow herbs to simmer for 30 to 40 minutes.
 Remove from heat and mash the berries in the liquid mixture.
 Strain the herbs through cheesecloth and squeeze out the juice.
 Measure the liquid and add an equal amount of honey.
 Gently heat the honey and juice for a few minutes until well combined.
 Do not boil!
-Stir in brandy and bottle in sterilized glass containers.
+Stir in brandy and bottle in sterilized glass.
 Label and keep refrigerated for up to 6 months.